copdips/copdips.github.io/docs/posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

 categories:
 - github
 - web
+- certificate
 comments: true
 date:
   created: 2018-05-03
+  updated: 2025-03-31
 description: With Github pages, we can create our blogs in our own domain over HTTPS completely free.
 Of course you should pay for your domain name at the Registrar.
 ---

 # Setting up Github Pages With custom domain over HTTPS